 The student visa costs £348 plus healthcare surcharge costs.
-In some cases it’s possible to extend this visa.
-The cost for this is £475.
+In some cases, it’s possible to extend this visa.
+The cost of this is £475.

 Students on a general study visa can apply to be joined by certain family members if eligibility conditions are met.

 There are several short-term UK work (Tier 5) visas.
 These are: